How to manage time off in lieu (TOIL) for your employees

 Seems straightforward doesn’t it?
 An employee works 3 hours extra and gets 3 hours additional leave.
 But in reality, managing TOIL can sometimes be difficult.
 As there is actually no legal right to be paid for extra hours worked, this is an area many employers struggle to get right.

-In this blog we’ll be addressing many of the issues around time off in lieu.
-We’ll look at how time off in lieu works and the common problems that arise, as well as offering some tips on how to manage it effectively.
+In this blog we’ll look at how time off in lieu works and the common problems that arise, as well as offering some tips on how to manage it effectively.

 Skip to: